Jilong-Jerome/Evolutionary-Thinking-2021/week41/Wednesday/README.md

 ## Work plan

-### 1. Revising D and D' to quantify Linkage Disequilibrium

-In class I'll explain how to calculate D and D' and the most important insight I've got from these two statistics.

-You can check the [PDF](linkage.pdf) explaining exercise 6.1 from Nielsen and Slatkin's book that I'll use.
-Here you also have the document in [Rmd](linkage.Rmd) in case you want to play with the code bits.

-### 2. MEGAX exercise to analyze patterns of synonymous vs. non–synonymous substitutions
+### 1. MEGAX exercise to analyze patterns of synonymous vs. non–synonymous substitutions

 Learning goals of this computer session: